sudhirvetri/ReactTodoList/readme.txt

-Create a simple to do list project using React
+Create a simple to do list project using React, use bootstrap to add styles